The Hollies is where formal meets informal in the world of gardens. This combination makes the park a unique green space for Leeds.

 Meanwood Valley Trail

 If you like a discreet run then the Hollies is a great starting point for a trail and park run with the option to get back on the tarmac.
-Make the most of the alluring scenery and different gradients with the steady ‘Weetwood loop’ over at Run Leeds.
+Make the most of the alluring scenery and different gradients with the steady ‘Weetwood loop’ over at Leeds Run Routes .

 The Hollies has 6 hard tennis courts smack bang in the middle of the beautiful flora.
-Anyone can use the courts, including wheelchair users, at anytime of the year.
-All you need to do is book a court up to a week in advance of your play date by using the LTA Club Spark booking link.
+Anyone can use the courts – including wheelchair users – all year round.

 The array of stunning plants and vegetation is varied depending on which part of the 30 acres your exploring.
 To the north you’ll find the woodland made up of willow, beech, oak and alder.
 The further south you head from the enchanted wood you’ll noticed the towering trees are replaced by paths aligned with fern and covered with lichen and moss.
 Stop to listen to the bubble and gurgle of the Beck waterway, it’s never far away from you in the Hollies.